Bellage2003/INFO201_Final_Project/README.md

 ### Suicide Rates Overview 1985 to 2016
 1. I downloaded the data from the Kaggle website, which is a .csv document format.

-2. The data was collected from different references, such as World Health Organization and World Bank, by Kaggle's publisher who named Rusty.
+2. The data was collected from different references, such as World Health Organization and World Bank, by Kaggle's publisher named Rusty.
 The data is about the rates of suicide in different years in different countries.

 3. There are 27821 rows in this dataset.